nodejs/admin/Moderation-Policy.md

 * Any individual Blocked from the Node.js GitHub Organizations will be recommended for exclusion from any Node.js Foundation sponsored event or activity.
-* Minor edits to the formatting of a Post or to correct typographical errors are not considered to be "Moderation".
+* Minor edits to the formatting of a Post or to correct typographical errors are not "Moderation".
 Such edits and their intent must still be documented with a short note indicating who made the edit and why.

 ### Collaborator Posts